Chart Color Schemes

 Bellfield lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-As of November 2025, the estimated population of the suburb of Bellfield (Banyule - Vic.) is around 2,106.
-This reflects an increase of 110 people since the 2021 Census, which reported a population of 1,996.
-The change is inferred from AreaSearch's estimate of 2,092 residents following examination of the latest ABS ERP data release (June 2024), and an additional 83 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,264 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
-Bellfield's growth rate of 5.5% since the 2021 census exceeded the SA3 area's growth rate of 5.1%.
-Population growth was primarily driven by overseas migration contributing approximately 67.0% of overall population gains during recent periods, although all drivers including natural growth and interstate migration were positive factors.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Bellfield's population is estimated at around 2,495 as of Nov 2025.
+This reflects an increase of 499 people (25.0%) since the 2021 Census, which reported a population of 1,996 people.
+The change is inferred from the resident population of 2,181 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 83 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,682 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Bellfield's 25.0% growth since the 2021 census exceeded the SA3 area (8.0%), along with the national average, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 67.0% of overall population gains during recent periods, although all drivers including natural growth and interstate migration were positive factors.

 Frequently Asked Questions - Population